Orderability of Homology Spheres Obtained by Dehn Filling: Examples

 The manifold $K9a37$ in our next example also has Alexander polynomial with double roots.
 However the local picture of its holonomy extension locus at the Alexander point is quite different from what we see in Figure \ref{d1} and \ref{d2}.
 See Figure \ref{K9a37} for explanations.

 The holonomy extension locus of $K9a37$ has some interesting phenomena, which are shown in Figure \ref{K9a37}.
-The 'x's on the red curve (second curve from the bottom) mean that this point comes from a PSL$_2\mathbb{C}$ representation $\rho$ that is not PSL$_2\mathbb{R}$ even though $\rho|_{\partial M}$ is a PSL$_2\mathbb{R}$ representation.
+Part of the red curve (second curve from the bottom) marked with `x's means that the point on the marked part of the curve comes from a PSL$_2\mathbb{C}$ representation $\rho$ that is not PSL$_2\mathbb{R}$ even though $\rho|_{\partial M}$ is a PSL$_2\mathbb{R}$ representation.
 So these points do not belong to the holonomy extension locus.
-(The small dots on the curves simply mean this point comes from a PSL$_2\mathbb{R}$ representation.)
+(The small dots on the curves simply means this point comes from a PSL$_2\mathbb{R}$ representation.)
 From this example, we can see that an arc in a holonomy extension locus can end at a point that is not the infinity, Alexander point or parabolic point.
 We guess such a point could be a Tillmann point (see \cite{CD16} end of Section 5 for definition).

 The statement of Lemma \ref{deformation} requires the root of the Alexander polynomial to be simple.
 When we have a root that is not simple, we expect to see an example where there is no arc coming out of the corresponding Alexander point at all, as this is what happened in the translation extension locus in Figure 10 of Section 5 of \cite{CD16}.
 However, we were not able to find such an example at this moment as the graphing program is still unfinished and we only have very limited number of samples.